 Contact a Florida Wage Garnishment Attorney Today

-If you are threatened with a wage garnishment or your wages are already being garnished contact Florida Law Advisers to schedule a consultation with a Florida wage garnishment attorney.
+If you are threatened with a wage garnishment or your wages are already being garnished, contact Florida Law Advisers, P.A., to schedule a consultation with a Florida wage garnishment attorney.
 Our initial consultation is free and we offer flexible payment options.
-At Florida Law Advisers, we take an aggressive approach to stopping wage garnishments.
+At Florida Law Advisers, P.A., we take an aggressive approach to stopping wage garnishments.
 We understand how devastating wage garnishments can be to a family, and we vigorously fight to defend our client’s rights.
 Call us today to speak with a wage garnishment lawyer, we are available to answer your calls 24/7.

 Frequently Asked Questions

 File a claim for exemptions and request for a court hearing.
 The Claim must be filed with the court and sent to the bank’s attorney as well.
 Usually, 4-10 weeks later there will be a court hearing to determine if the claim of exemptions will be granted.
 The garnishment will continue while you wait for the court hearing.

 The automatic stay will be put into effect the instant a Chapter 13 or Chapter 7 case is filed.
 Generally, the automatic stay will remain in effect throughout the duration of the case.
 However, creditors may be granted relief from the stay, with approval from the court.

 A Chapter 7 or Chapter 13 case will put an immediate stop to a wage or bank account garnishment.
 In some cases, a head of household exemption may also stop a garnishment.
 However, the exemption will typically require a few weeks to take effect and the creditor will still be able to pursue other forms of collection, including future garnishments.